 Green.
 The color is the symbol of nature, although in some countries it is the color of death.

 Blue.
 For the Catholic population, blue is associated with religion (Virgin Mary’s robe and headscarf were blue).
-In Mexico, it the color of trust and serenity and, in Colombia, blue is the color of the soap.
+In Mexico, it is the color of trust and serenity, and, in Colombia, blue is the color of the soap.

 Purple.
 In Brazil, purple has connotations of mourning and death.